tastypackets/node-ad-tools/README.md

 # ad-tools
 NodeJS Active Directory authentication and tools. - **Requires ES6 support**

 This is a simple wrapper around ldapjs, which is a full ldap server & client.
 For custom or advanced setups please see https://github.com/joyent/node-ldapjs.
-This is highly opinionated and lacking in may features right now, but should work for simple AD authetnication.
+This is highly opinionated and lacking in may features right now, but should work for simple AD authentication.

-PR's that improve the project a welcomed, right now development is primarly on an as-needed basis.
+PR's that improve the project a welcomed, right now development is primarily on an as-needed basis.

 # API
 ## Install
 `yarn add ad-tools`

 ### Setup AD
-The active directory class requires a basic confiurgtion object that will inform ldapjs of the binding and searching paramters.
+The active directory class requires a basic configuration object that will inform ldapjs of the binding and searching parameters.
 This is configured once by creating a new ActiveDirectory object, if you need to change these settings dynamically you can construct the object right before performing the auth.

 ```javascript
 {